michael-carter-projects/Art-Translated/README.md

     which provides the user with the 2 most likely movements.
 The user may then select a movement and read the details about the movement which were provided originally by my boss as a spreadsheet.
 Movement data and model are stored locally so that cell service is not required for the app to function, and the prediction itself currently takes less than a second.

-    ***predictions currently do not reflect the results given by Google AutoML, FIX ASAP***
+(Longer for camera roll images due to expo Image- Manipulator compatibility. ***FIX***)

-    YouTube link to a demonstration as of 06/20/19: (upload demo and include link)
+    YouTube link to a demonstration as of 07/07/21: (upload demo and include link)

     amd/App.js                    - the file that handles navigation through the app (react-navigation) amd/components                - folder that contains the .js files responsible for each page of the app